 Things not covered include committing suicide within two years of the policy’s issue date and misrepresenting yourself during the application.

-Currently, Fabric is not available in New York or Montana.
+Currently, Fabric is not available in New York.

 You can convert your term life insurance policy into a whole life insurance policy (but we don't recommend it).

 You can file a claim by sending Fabric a message and completing an Initial Death Claim Notification, have the death certificate available and submit it with your claim.
 If no investigation is needed, claims are paid within three business days of the claim being processed.

 Note that the claim must be filed within 20 days of the insured’s death.